Jūzō Mori: Pacific War

 During the Attack on Pearl Harbor, Petty Officer Mori was part of the first wave.
 As his division of Nakajima B5N torpedo bombers reached the harbor they lined up to attack the United States Navy (USN) battleship row.
 However, his division leader lined them up on a cruiser instead of a battleship.
 Mori realized the error before releasing the torpedo and went around for another pass, which most likely made it the only Japanese torpedo plane that made the attack run twice.
 He then lined up on the battleship California and hit it with his torpedo.
 This caused the ship to sink in the harbor.

-Petty Officer Mori was not directly involved in the Attack on Darwin since he was assigned to patrol duty in the vicinity of INJ carriers.
+Petty Officer Mori was not directly involved in the Attack on Darwin since he was assigned to patrol duty in the vicinity of IJN carriers.

 On the return journey from Pearl Harbor, the Second Carrier Division (consisting of carriers Hiryū and Sōryū) was detached to assist in capturing of Wake Island.
 On 22 December, Petty Officer Mori and his group of B5N level bombers attacked artillery emplacements and fortifications on the island.
 The next day, they flew again to support the landings on the islands.
 When he arrived over the island, the garrison had apparently already surrendered, as he noticed the white flag flying above their headquarters.
 However, while flying around the islands, a rogue AA emplacement opened fire and hit his fuel tank.
 Infuriated about it, he considered dropping his remaining bombs on their position, however, he decided not to risk running out of fuel and returned to the IJN fleet instead.

 In April 1942, Petty Officer Mori participated in Indian Ocean Raid.
 He was not directly involved in actions on 5 April as he was part of a reserve force waiting on the carriers.
 However, on 9 April he was part of a strike against Trincomalee military harbor on Ceylon.
 His B5N was equipped with an 800-kilogram bomb and his division performed a low-level bombing attack on the harbor installation.
 On their way back, they encountered a Supermarine Spitfire and evaded it by hiding in a cloud before safely returning to the carrier.